Why do we care?

-We want the industry to understand that globalized streaming services provide a platform for music distribution, but do not provide a support network for artists, and that by making music available at low or no cost they have created a kind of musical ‘Darwinism’ – a creative class war not based on talent or skill, but on money, luck and access.
+We want the industry to understand that globalised streaming services provide a platform for music distribution, but do not provide a support network for artists, and that by making music available at low or no cost they have created a kind of musical ‘Darwinism’ – a creative class war not based on talent or skill, but on money, luck and access.

 Musicians backed by major labels rise to the top by virtue of the money behind them, while unsigned artists (save for a precious few lucky bands who are ‘discovered’ by popular playlist curators) sink to the bottom of the playlist pile, found only by those dedicated listeners who seek them out.

-Coupling this with almost insultingly low per stream income, the slow death of physical and direct digital music sales, and the lack of venues willing to offer original bands paid live performing opportunities – being an original artist in Australia has become incredibly hard work.
+Coupling this with insultingly low per stream income, the slow death of physical and direct digital music sales, and the lack of venues willing to offer original bands paid live performing opportunities – being an original artist in Australia has become incredibly hard work.

 Recording and marketing music costs money, which local, original bands are clearly struggling to make back through gigs or album sales - so most musicians have a ‘day job’ to make ends meet - which doesn’t leave them much time to be creatively productive.

 If our musicians are barely earning enough money annually to cover the cost of recording a studio album, and they can’t afford the time to create or record new music, how will the Australian music industry thrive, grow and position new Aussie music on the global stage into the future?

 We love our industry, and we think Australia has a huge amount of hidden talent that will remain hidden if we don't support its growth and development.
 We're a social enterprise on a mission to become Australia's leading enabling technology designed to foster and facilitate a healthy local music ecology.